Lubber Run Amphitheater – Free Concert Series

 Levine School of Music - Sun, Jul 28 @ 11AM

-Join our First Music faculty for an evening of music and fun for the whole family.
+Join our First Music faculty for a morning of music and fun for the whole family.
 Their First Music faculty are both accomplished musicians and early childhood specialists who emphasize learning through play.
 Through First Music, they combine the best of early childhood music education practices with fun, dynamic, and creative programs to deliver the DC region’s most engaging musical learning experiences for children ages 4 months through 8 years and their families.

 Company Danzante - Fri, Aug 2 @ 8PM